淡滨尼 | தெம்பினிஸ்

 Tampines station connects to a bus interchange, several bus stops in the vicinity, as well as taxi stands and passenger pick-up points.

-There is a bus interchange and two official bus stops linked to Tampines station.
+There are two bus interchanges and four official bus stops linked to Tampines station.

 |No.||Bus stop||Exit||Bus Routes|

 |Tampines Bus Interchange||A / D / F / G||3, 4, 8, 10, 19, 20, 22, 23, 28, 29, 31, 37, 38, 46, 65, 67, 68, 69, 72, 81, 127, 291, 292, 293, 969|